Avefector/The-Brain-Keyboard/Hotkeys/Hotkeys.md

 	- Ctrl + U - Repair links in file (Persistent Links: Repair links in file)
 		- [[#^w1u5i]]
 - ## Folder Notes ^w1u5i
+	- Ctrl + Tab - Turn Bulletpoint into Folder Note then link to it (Folder notes: Create folder note from selected text)
+		- *Transforms Bullet Point into its own Folder Note then replaces itself with a link in the previous (Folder) note to go in-depth with this piece of insight.*
-	- Shift + Tab - Move Current Note to Folder Note (Note Folder Autorename: Make this note into a folder note)
+	- Shift + Tab - Turn Note into Folder Note (Folder notes: Create folder note with a new folder for the active note in the current folder)
-		- *Places note into its own folder note; which must be renamed if you want to take the note out.*
+		- *Places note into its own folder note.*
+	- Ctrl + Shift + X - Delete Folder Note (Folder notes: Delete folder note of current folder of active note)
 	- Ctrl + Q / Alt + Q - Quickly Move Note to Folder (File Chucker: Move to new or existing folder) + Move current file to another folder
 		- *Moves note(s) into any existing folder and/or places note(s) into its own folder note regardless of file type(s).*
 	- Ctrl + Alt + R - Rename all other files linked in current Note (File Cooker: Rename in current file links)